AllanKDeveloper/dio-virtual-PLN/README.md

-Here’s a structured example for a **GitHub README** file to showcase your voice-controlled YouTube opener project.
-You can adjust details as necessary for your specific implementation.

----

 # Voice-Controlled Assistant 🎤🎬

 A Python-based virtual assistant that listens to your voice commands and opens YouTube with the desired search term.
 This project utilizes **Google Speech Recognition** for voice-to-text conversion and **pywhatkit** for interacting with multiples options.